 What is Max Patch?

-Max Patch is a bald in the Appalachians that was pasture land for sheep and cattle in the 1800s.
+Max Patch is a bald in the Appalachian mountains, used for pasture land for sheep and cattle in the 1800s.

 It is a treeless, grassy meadow on a mountaintop.
 And it has 360-degree panoramic views.
 Max Patch is located in the Pisgah National Forest at the North Carolina-Tennessee border.

 A major landmark on the Appalachian Trail, it’s accessible from the North Carolina side from Hot Springs on NC 209 and from Exit 7 on the North Carolina side of I-40.